Chair: Susan Endrizzi

 Student Affairs Committee

-3. Monitor state legislature for possible votes regarding guns on campus.
+7. Monitor state legislature for possible votes regarding guns on campus.
+Report as necessary.

 The charges from the Agenda Committee shall comprise the major and first-order work of the Student Affairs Committee.
 However, the Committee may pursue additional issues in pursuit of its mission, stated above.
 If the additional issue interferes with the timelines stated in the charges above, the Committee must receive permission from the Agenda Committee before proceeding.
 If the additional interest does not interfere with the established timelines, the Committee must inform the Agenda Committee.